project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

     |Keycloak<sup>1</sup> | Staging&Prod - 1|CPU: 1core & RAM: 4GB|Any |
     |log-es<sup>1</sup> |  Staging&Prod - 1|CPU: 1core & RAM: 3.5GB|1 |

-* Suffix given to all the server names is called groupnumber.

-* You can always choose to run the servers with same groupnumber (for ex: servername<sup>2</sup> in above table) on same instance.

-**NOTE:** For Quick setup of sunbird or staging setup, we suggest you to go with 2 servers(not mandatory).
-Ensure that they can communicate with either other over the network.
-One serves as application server (servers with groupname as `1`) and other server serves as database server (servers with groupname `2`)

-* Ensure that all the ports mentioned [here](http://sunbird-docs-qa.s3-website.ap-south-1.amazonaws.com/pr/326/developer-docs/installation/medium_scale_deploy/#ports-mapping) are open

-**If  number of `Docker swarm agent nodes > 2` we need to configure Load balancer.**

- **Loadbalancer setup:**

-- Create a load balancer and attach all the Docker swarm agent nodes to it.

-- Update the health check URL's.

-- Open the inbound security group ports 80,443.

-- Enable logs for Load balanacer for troubleshooting(not mandatory).
+* All the services with the common superscript (e.g. servername<sup>2</sup>) in the Server Name are run on the same server when you install Sunbird on 2 servers.
+The server running services with superscript <sup>1</sup> is referred as the app server and the server running services with superscript <sup>2</sup> is referred as the db server.

+**If you setup more than one swarm agent node, you will need to configure a Load balancer to spray the incoming requests to all the agent nodes.
+All agent nodes in a swarm will be able to route the request to the right service. **

+### Installation:

-**Choose any one of the docker swarm manager vm for the administration server.
-Run the following steps from a that machine:**
+**Choose any one of the docker swarm manager vm as the installation server and run the following steps from that server.
+In the case of a 2 server install, these can be run from the app server. **

 **1.** Install git `apt-get update -y && apt-get install git -y `